 Ellis Island: The Dream of America was commissioned by The Bushnell Center for the Performing Arts, in celebration of the inaugural season of its Belding Theatre.
 It was premiered by the Hartford Symphony Orchestra, conducted by the composer, with actors from the New York stage, directed by Martin Charnin, at the Bushnell in April 2002.
 The premiere was broadcast on National Public Radio’s SymphonyCast program in July 2002.

 Since its premiere in 2002, Ellis Island: The Dream of America has gone on to enjoy tremendous success, becoming one of the most performed American orchestral works of the last decade.
-The work has received over 130 live performances by nearly 60 orchestras, a rare milestone for a contemporary orchestral work.
+The work has received nearly 150 live performances by more than 60 orchestras, a rare milestone for a contemporary orchestral work.
 More than 200,000 people have experienced the work live, and its performances have regularly been met with standing ovations.
 Ellis Island: The Dream of America has consistently elicited in audiences a profoundly emotional response which is truly rare for a work of contemporary classical music.

 Though Ellis Island is most often programmed by orchestras on classics or symphonic series (where it is generally the complete second half of a concert), it has also been programmed frequently on pops concerts and educational concerts (for which a customized Teacher Guide is available).
 A number of orchestras have brought Ellis Island back for repeat engagements in subsequent seasons, due to audience demand.
 In September 2010, The League of American Orchestras’ Symphony magazine profiled Ellis Island as one of “a handful of recent works by living composers becoming orchestral standards.”
 Of those six works profiled, Ellis Island was by far the longest in duration, and also the most recently composed work.